 Choosing the right contract organization to handle the development and manufacturing of a drug product is of critical importance.
-You’re putting your supply chain, your brand’s reputation, and patient safety in a partner’s hands.
-Here are some tips to increase confidence in your decision and ensure a successful outcome.
+Here are tips to ensure a successful outcome.

 Whether your goal is to increase patient compliance, improve clinical outcomes, or to extend a product’s lifecycle, modified-release dosage forms present a solution to myriad challenges.